Ballari Karnataka, India Travel Guide

 Inform your accommodation about any emergency situations.

-Always ask before taking pictures of people, especially children, and respect their decision if they decline.
+Always ask before taking pictures of people, children in particular, and respect their decision if they decline.
 A smile and gesture can go a long way.

 Inside temples, be mindful of any signs prohibiting photography.
 Even where allowed, avoid flash photography during prayers or rituals.

-Stay on designated paths and avoid climbing on ruins or disturbing stone formations formations for that "perfect shot."
+Stay on the paths and avoid climbing on ruins or disturbing natural rock formations for that "perfect shot."
 Leave no trace behind.